Q1: Name some National Parks and sanctuaries.

 Q23.
 Why is the ecological pyramid wider at the base?

-The pyramid is wider at the base because producers are most numerous and energy decreases at higher levels.
+The pyramid is wider at the base because producers are most numerous and contain the most available energy.
+Energy decreases at higher levels, so there are fewer organisms at each successive trophic level.

 Q24.
 How do organisms interact with abiotic components?

-Organisms use abiotic components like sunlight, water, air, and soil for processes such as photosynthesis, respiration, and growth.
+Organisms use abiotic components like sunlight, water, air and soil for processes such as photosynthesis, respiration and growth.
+For example, plants use sunlight and water to make food, while animals need water and oxygen to survive.

 Q25.
 What is mutualism?